-- 1. Eligible for the Pre-Master's program are students who have a Bachelor's degree from a non-university institution of higher education that is accredited by the NVAO (the Accreditation Organization of the Netherlands and Flanders) or an equivalent degree. - 2.
+- 1. Eligible for the Pre-Master's program are students who have a Bachelor's degree from a non-university institution of higher education that is accredited by the NVAO (the Accreditation Organization of the Netherlands and Flanders). - 2.
 In addition, candidates need to demonstrate their proficiency in English in one of the ways mentioned in article 4.2.3 of the Education and Examination Regulations of the Master's program in Christianity and Society. - 3.
-Candidates who are admitted are considered to have a basic knowledge of Christianity - 4.
+Candidates who are admitted are considered to have a basic knowledge of Christianity. - 4.
 In order to be considered for admission, a written application must be submitted to the School's Board of Examiners.
 The Board of Examiners decides on the basis of the required diplomas, the corresponding subjects (which can be submitted by means of the transcript of records or list of grades) and, if applicable, the results of one of the language proficiency tests mentioned in the Education and Examination Regulations of the Master's program in Christianity and Society, if a candidate can be admitted. - 5.
-To start the Pre-Master's program in February, the candidate's application must be submitted no later than 1 October (for non-EEA students) or 1 December (for EEA students) prior to the start of the Pre-Master's program. - 6.
 Depending on the study program that the candidate has completed, he or she can be exempted from certain courses.
 A decision on this matter is provided in writing by the Board of Examiners.